w3c/sync-media-pub/src/pages/sync-media.md

 Properties on media objects are used to
 * express the location of the media source, including segment
 * assign a media object to a [=track=]
-* indicate that a media object should repeat
+* indicate that a media object repeats

 | Term | Data type | Description |
 | -----| --------- | ------------|